Skip to main content

 These unpaid invoices from the ledger will be available in the Outstanding tab under Payments Collections.
 Invoices typically appear in Ignition within 1 to 2 hours.

 Only invoices that are Issued or Approved and are Awaiting Payment in the ledger will be imported.
-New unpaid invoices will typically appear in Ignition every 1 to 2 hours.

 View imported invoices